zejacobi/ProjectEuler/README.md

 be reading my answers!

 Out of extreme laziness, I've added a short-cut to running the most recent solution.
-All you have to do is run `python ./run_last_solution.py` from the main directory.
+All you have to do is run `python ./run.py -l` from the main directory.
 This was also kind of necessary to have a sane module structure.

+To run a specific solution, use `python ./run.py -n 1` (this will run solution 1).
+It will raise an error if the requested solution doesn't exist.
+You don't have to worry about padding, that takes care of itself.

 ## Funniest Solutions
 These are the solutions where I do something ridiculous (or clever) and are the ones I recommend